addisonlynch/iexfinance/README.rst

 Usage Examples
 --------------

+The `iex-examples <https://github.com/addisonlynch/iex-examples>`__ repository provides a number of detailed examples of ``iexfinance`` usage.
+Basic examples are also provided below.

 Using iexfinance to access data from IEX is quite easy.
 The most commonly-used endpoints are the `Stocks <https://iextrading.com/developer/docs/#stocks>`__